 Below, I'll take you through some of my favorite narrow manual wheelchairs.

-I love the Silver Sport 1 because it is a no-frills, economical option for a manual wheelchair that can get through many narrow doorways.
-It can support riders up to 300 pounds, and when closed, its width is a mere 11 inches, making it super easy to store and transport.
+I love the Silver Sport II because it is a no-frills, economical option for a manual wheelchair that can get through many narrow doorways.
+It can support riders up to 250 pounds on the 16" seat and up to 300 pounds on the 18" seat, and when closed, its width is a mere 12.5 inches, making it super easy to store and transport.

 Other things I like about this chair are its padded armrests and easy-to-clean nylon upholstery.